Unconditional full linear convergence and quasi-optimal complexity of smoothed adaptive finite element methods: Numerical experiments

 where the forcing term $f\colon\Omega\to\R$ and the Dirichlet data $g\colon\partial\Omega\to\R$ are chosen as in~\cite{HeltMul} so that the exact solution in spherical coordinates is $u^\star(r,\varphi,\theta) = r^{1/2}$.
 We fix $\theta=0.3, p=1$ and use \textsc{Matlab}'s built-in direct solver \texttt{mldivide} on the solve levels.

 \cref{fig:ficheraSolMesh} illustrates the S-AFEM approximation and the adapted final mesh, showing that few non-preconditioned intermediate smoothing steps yield effective adaptivity near the origin.
-We investigate the algebraic speed-up factors $S_\ell$ from~\cref{eq:speedupfactor} in \cref{fig:Fichera:speedUp} and observe that S-AFEM also yields substantial speed-ups for the 3D problem, achieving runtime improvements of up to $S_\ell\approx 8$ relative to standard AFEM.
+We investigate the algebraic speed-up factors $S_\ell$ from~\cref{eq:speedupfactor} in \cref{fig:Fichera:speedUp} and observe that S-AFEM also yields substantial speed-ups for the 3D problem, achieving runtime improvements of up to $S_\ell\approx 6$ relative to standard AFEM.
+For the 3D Fichera problem, the choice $\MM_\ell=\widetilde{\MM}_\ell$ was permitted in \cref{algorithm:SAFEM}\cref{algorithm:SAFEM:3} on all computed mesh levels, i.e., cardinality control was never activated.

 Finally, we propose a practice-oriented strategy for the use of S-AFEM in realistic computations.
-Given a target tolerance $0<\tau$ for the error estimator, perform a moderate number of initial solve-estimate-mark-refine loops with very inexpensive direct solves on coarse meshes.
+Given a target tolerance $\tau>0$ for the error estimator, perform a moderate number of initial solve-estimate-mark-refine loops with very inexpensive direct solves on coarse meshes.
 Based on the resulting log-log relation between the estimator and the number of degrees of freedom, a linear regression is used to predict the number of degrees of freedom required to reach $\tau$.
 The adaptive loop is then continued using only a fixed number of smoothing steps per mesh, as in \cref{algorithm:SAFEM} on intermediate mesh levels, until this threshold is reached.
 We terminate with a final exact (or sufficiently accurate) solve.
-This allows to acceptably predict the number of intermediate smoothing levels in the S-AFEM algorithm as used in~\cite{HeltMul}. \cref{fig:Fichera:thresh} illustrates the efficiency of the strategy for the model problem at hand.
+This allows an acceptable prediction of the number of intermediate smoothing levels in the S-AFEM algorithm as used in~\cite{HeltMul}. \cref{fig:Fichera:thresh} illustrates the efficiency of the strategy for the model problem at hand.

 \tikzexternaldisable

 \tikzexternalenable